JiHel-dev/cv/index.md

 🌐 [LinkedIn](https://www.linkedin.com/in/jonathan-luce-864202141/)
 📍 Auvergne-Rhône-Alpes, France

-## Compétences
+## Skills
-**Langages :**
+**Programming languages :**
 - C, C++
 - Python
 - Shell scripting
 - C#

-**Systèmes embarqués :**
+**Embedded systems  :**
-- Yocto Project, Linux embarqué, RTOS
+- Yocto Project, Embedded Linux, RTOS
 - ARM Cortex-M / Cortex-A
-- Optimisation mémoire et temps réel
+- Real time & memory optimization
-- Debug système (gdb, perf, traces)
+- Debugging (gdb, perf, traces)

-**Outils & pratiques :**
+**Tools & practices :**
-- Git, Intégration Continue (Bamboo, CI/CD)
+- Git, Continous Integration (Bamboo, CI/CD)
-- Tests unitaires & intégration
+- Integration & unit tests
-- Revues de code collaboratives
+- Collaborative code review
 - Clean Code, SOLID, Design Patterns

 **Architecture & simulation :**
-- Modélisation sous Matlab/Simulink/Simscape
+- Matlab/Simulink/Simscape modeling
-- Logiciel multi-plateforme
+- Multi-platform software
-- Connaissances réseau et sécurité logicielle
+- Network and software security knowledge

-## Langues
+## Languages
-- Français (natif)
+- French (native)
-- Anglais (professionnel)
+- English (professional)

-## Intérêts
+## Interests
 - Open Source & Linux
-- IoT & systèmes connectés
+- IoT
-- Qualité ingénierie logicielle
+- Software quality
-- Kernel & optimisation bas-niveau
+- Kernel & low-level optimization

 </div>

 <div class="cv-right">

-## Résumé
+## About me
-Ingénieur logiciel embarqués passionné par Linux et l’open source, spécialisé dans le développement bas-niveau sur plateformes ARM, avec une expérience significative sur Yocto, RTOS et logiciels temps réel.
+As an embedded software engineer, I am an enthusiast of Linux and open source ecosystem.
+I specialize in low level software development on ARM platform, with strong experience in Yocto, RTOS and real-time application.
-Habitué aux environnements contraints (mémoire, performance, robustesse), je souhaite contribuer au développement d’Ubuntu Core et aux solutions open source de Canonical.
+I work daily on constrained environment (memory, performance, robustness), I am willing to contribute to Ubuntu Core and to Canonical solutions.

 ---

-## Expérience professionnelle
+## Work Experience

-### ANDRICE (2021 – présent)
+### ANDRICE (2021 – present)
-**Ingénieur systèmes embarqués – Mission chez Markem Imaje**
+**Embedded Systems Engineer – Mission with Markem Imaje**

-- Développement en **C++ et C#** sur microcontrôleurs ARM Cortex-M et Cortex-A.
+- Development in **C++ and C#** on ARM Cortex-M and Cortex-A platforms.
-- Conception d’**images Linux embarquées via Yocto**, intégration OS temps réel et communication inter-processeurs.
+- Generation of **Embedded Linux images with Yocto**, integration of real-time OS and inter-core communication.
-- Contribution à l’**optimisation des performances et de la robustesse** logicielle (gestion mémoire, temps de réponse).
+- Contribution to **performance optimization and software robustness** (memory management, response time).
-- Implémentation de **principes Clean Code, SOLID, design patterns**.
+- Implementation of **Clean Code principles, SOLID design, and design patterns**.
-- Participation à des **revues de code collaboratives** et à l’**intégration continue** (Bamboo).
+- Active participation in **collaborative code reviews** and **Continuous Integration** pipelines (Bamboo).
-- Collaboration avec des équipes internationales (France, Inde) en **Scrum**.
+- Close collaboration with international teams (France, India) in an **Agile Scrum** environment.

 ---

 ### FAUN Environnement (2013 – 2021)

-**Ingénieur systèmes embarqués** (2016 – 2021)
+**Embedded Systems Engineer** (2016 – 2021)
-- Développement logiciel embarqué en C/C++/Shell pour véhicules industriels (CAN, IoT).
+- Development of embedded software in C/C++/Shell for industrial vehicles (CAN bus, IoT).
-- **Définition et mise en place d’une architecture IoT** pour collecte, sécurisation et analyse des données.
+- **Design and deployment of an IoT architecture** for data collection, security, and analysis.
-- Refonte d’architectures logicielles pour assurer compatibilité et pérennité matériel/logiciel.
+- Redesign of software architectures to ensure long-term **compatibility and maintainability** of hardware/software systems.
-- Amélioration et correction de l’**IHM embarquée** (langage ST).
+- Enhancement and debugging of the **embedded HMI** (ST language, C#).
-- Création d’**outils Python/VBA** pour automatiser les tests et l’analyse des données.
+- Development of **Python/VBA tools** to automate testing and data analysis.
-- Génération d’images Linux embarquées avec **Yocto**.
+- Creation of customized **Embedded Linux images with Yocto**.

-**Apprenti ingénieur** (2013 – 2016)
+**Apprentice Engineer** (2013 – 2016)
-- Développement de logiciels critiques de **contrôle-commande** (ST).
+- Development of critical **control-command software** (ST language).
-- Rédaction de spécifications logicielles.
+- Drafting and review of software specifications.
-- Modélisation et régulation de systèmes hydrauliques via Matlab, Simulink et Simscape.
+- **Modeling and regulation of hydraulic systems** using Matlab, Simulink and Simscape.

 ---

-## Formation
+## Education & Training

 🎓 **Grenoble INP – Esisar, Valence** (2011 – 2016)
-Diplôme d’ingénieur en systèmes embarqués (électronique, automatique, informatique et réseaux).
+Engineering degree in Embedded Systems (electronics, automation, computer science, and networks).
-Spécialité : électronique, informatique et systèmes – Mention bien.
+Specialization in Electronics, Computer Science and Systems – Graduated with honors.

-📘 **Formation Yocto** (juillet 2025)
+📘 **Yocto Project Training** (July 2025)
-Création et customisation d’images Linux via le projet Yocto – Développement de drivers.
+Creation and customization of Embedded Linux images using the Yocto Project – Development of device drivers.

-📘 **Formation ISO 13849-1** (juillet 2018)
+📘 **ISO 13849-1 Training** (July 2018)
-Sécurité fonctionnelle – Utilisation du logiciel SISTEMA pour le calcul de Performance Level (PL).
+Functional safety – Use of SISTEMA software for Performance Level (PL) calculation.

-📘 **Formation AMDEC** (juin 2018)
+📘 **FMEA / AMDEC Training** (June 2018)
-Analyse des modes de défaillance, de leurs effets et de leur criticité – Application de la méthode à un nouveau produit.
+Failure Mode, Effects and Criticality Analysis – Practical application to a new product.

-📘 **Formation MATLAB – Simulink** (avril 2017)
+📘 **Matlab & Simulink Training** (April 2017)
-Écriture de scripts Matlab – Utilisation de Simulink – Modélisation multiphysique.
+Development of Matlab scripts – Use of Simulink solver – Multiphysics modeling and simulation.

 </div>
 </div>